Enjoy one of the best treats of a summertime state fair: sweet Corn On The Cob. It's buttery and delicious, and so easy to make at home.

 - At the fair, the corn is dunked into a vat of melted butter.
 This can be done at home if you have a tall, narrow, heatproof container (like a large mason jar.)
 Or, melt butter in a wide, shallow pot.
 Add in the cooked ears and roll them around in butter.

-The recipe for this Corn on the Cob with Butter is below.
-And here are more sweet corn recipes for you:
+The Sweet Corn on the Cob recipe is below.
+And here are more corn-filled recipes for you:

 📖 Recipe